 A nutritionist and YouTube creator with a channel called “Health-vilicious” reviewed the nutrition of Poppi:

 Our Healthy Soda Pick

-Interested consumers can check out Llama Mama prebiotic sodas at this link to the brand's official website.
+Interested consumers can check out Olipop Orange Squeeze flavor (our top pick) at this link to the product's Amazon listing.

 Supergut Fiber Mix is our top product recommendation for consumers seeking prebiotics and gut health support.
 It's a blend of fiber powders including green banana powder resistant starch and resistant potato starch, and contains zero questionable additive ingredients.

 A medical review published in the Advances in Nutrition journal concluded that resistant starch intake was associated with improved gut health, weight loss in overweight and obese individuals, and improved insulin resistance.

 Interested consumers can check out Supergut Fiber Mix at this link to the product page on the brand's official website.

 Pros and Cons of Poppi Soda